LERCAutomation/DataSearches-UserGuide/introduction/introduction.rst

 Benefits
 ========

-There are a number of clear benefits to using the Data Searches Tool for carrying out routine data searches.
+There are a number of clear benefits to using the Data Searches tool for carrying out routine data searches.

 1. The tool, by encapsulating and automating the process, saves considerable time over carrying out these searches manually.
 #.
 Both the process and the outputs of the search are standardised, therefore minimising the risk of user error that is present in a manual search.